javafa/javafa/README.md

 ### Base Architecture
 - QWEN2

+### Next step
+- we are creating a new model by depth up-scaling.

 <!--
 **javafa/javafa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.